neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 **Project Management (Senior/Team Lead)**

 7. **How do you determine if a task or project is at risk?**
 Team leaders have a responsibility to communicate team goals.
-They must ensure work is completed by the deadline and at the quality level that&#39;s expected by upper management and customers.
+They must ensure work is completed by the deadline and at the quality level that's expected by upper management and customers.
 This question lets you see how Candidates monitor tasks and projects, identify issues and make certain the team is helping the company achieve its main goals.

 >**What to look for in an answer:**
 >